 Hi Rizwan,

-pls contact me on 86555 76111 or write me.
+Please contact me on 86555 76111 or write to me.
 No need to pay the fees, don't worry.
-Just I would like to know how related Labour Inspector with PF Act, as Labour Department is different and PF Authority is different.
+I would like to understand how the Labour Inspector is related to the PF Act, considering that the Labour Department and PF Authority are distinct entities.

 Regards,